pedrokkrause/Minesweeper-probability-calculator/README.md

 - The game currently does not have a proper GUI.
 It starts with the game already initiated according to the number of mines, width and height determined in the code.
 To change these variables go to the lines 4, 5 and 6 of main.py.
 To change the window size, change the variable 'SQ_SIZE' in line 14.
 - Click with the left mouse button to reveal a square.
 If it is a mine, all the mines will appear and the game will freeze.
 - Click with the right mouse button to add or remove a flag (**Warning**: squares incorrectly flagged may crash the game when using the probability function due to the linear system having inconsistencies, see more about below)
-- Press 'p' to show the probabilities of the border squares
+- Press 'p' to show the probabilities of the border squares (the squares adjacent to a number square)
 - Press 'l' to hide the probabilities
 - Press 'c' to automatically click the squares with probability of 100% or 0%